Common Career Mistakes and How to Avoid Them

 | Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are the most common mistakes that people make when they choose for a job?
+What are some common mistakes that people make when they choose for a job?

-Are you ever ready for you to switch your career?
+Do you think it is ever late for you to switch careers?

 How can I make myself stand apart in my chosen field?

-What should I do if i feel stuck at work?
+What should I do if I feel stuck in my current job?

 Conclusion